Customs Duty and its Various Types and Role in India

 Customs duties can be paid online by following the steps given below

-To conclude Customs duty is an indirect tax which is levied on imported goods to protect the domestic products and its producers from foreign exploitations.
-It also helps to increase the revenue of the Government.
-You can calculate your customs duty via ICEGATE portal and check the rate of customs duty levied on every product online.
-In short, it is a government measure to control the import and export of goods in India.
+To conclude, Customs duty is an indirect tax which is levied on imported goods to protect domestic products and producers from unfair foreign competition, and it continues to apply alongside GST — imports attract basic customs duty plus IGST (and applicable cesses).
+It also helps to increase the revenue of the government.
+You can calculate your customs duty via the ICEGATE portal and check the rate of customs duty levied on every product online.
+In short, it is a government measure to regulate the import and export of goods in India.

 Read More About